juntao/arenztopia/content/news/Issue 8.md

 We interviewed Dr. Sanda Cassinoni, a researcher from OCU who created a new variant of wheat, called Wheat-X, that is extremely weather-tolerant and nutritious.

-Olb City Announcer: Give us an overview of the development process of Wheat-X.
+Olb City Announcer: Could you give us an overview of the development process of Wheat-X?

-Sanda Cassinoni: At first, I was experimenting with hybrid wheats, but then I realized that the better solution was to genetically modify the wheat.
+Sanda Cassinoni: Sure!
+So at first, I was experimenting with hybrid wheats, but then I realized that the better solution was to genetically modify the wheat.
 I tinkered with all the parts of the DNA, and, as me and my colleagues found how to produce better and better traits, we combined them every few months, and then combined those, and the final product was Wheat-X. The first batch of Wheat-X cost two hundred thousand dollars.
 The second batch cost ten cents.

 OCA: What traits make Wheat-X so resilient?